camkol/jammming/README.md

 ### What I learned

-This is a project testing all I know on react
+This is a project testing all I know on react.
+I used CRUD methods for API operations.

 ### Continued development

-Maybe used for reference.
+- Include preview samples for each track
+- Only display songs not currently present in the playlist in the search results
+- Add a loading screen while playlist is saving
+- Update the access token logic to expire at exactly the right time, instead of setting expiration from when the user initiates their next search
+- After user redirect on login, restoring the search term from before the redirect
+- Ensure playlist information doesn’t get cleared if a user has to refresh their access token

 ## Author